 “It is cultural appropriation when something is used for profit that does not serve the community that it comes from.
 It does not recognize or disrespects its cultural roots,” Martin says.

 Marlon Martin teaches visitors and guests about the different local cultural products in Kiangan.
-Martin is a member of the Indigenous People’s Heritage Center and founder of the Ifugao Heritage School.
+He is a member of the Indigenous People’s Heritage Center and founder of the Ifugao Heritage School.

 Like rice planting, weaving and basketry are integral to Ifugao culture.
 After harvesting rice, cotton is planted in the fields during the fallow season to break the soil’s pest and disease cycles.
 In this time, Ifugao women work at the loom and men make basket products mostly for carrying and storing rice.